JustinyAhin/okupter/src/pages/blog/the-case-about-astro.md

 </style>
 ```

 By default, Astro does not send JavaScript to the client, so the component will not be interactive.
-It's just HTML markup that is returned by Astro:
+It's just HTML markup that is returned:

 ```astro
 <button>Clicked 0 times</button>
 ```

 This is where partial hydration comes in.
-By using client directives, we can explicitly tell Astro in which situation we want to make our Svelte component interactive.
+By using [client directives](https://docs.astro.build/en/reference/directives-reference/#client-directives), we can explicitly tell Astro in which situation we want to make our Svelte component interactive.
 This can be as soon as the page loads, as soon as the component is visible in the viewport, depending on certain viewport sizes, etc.

-Adding a directive to our component to hydrate it when it becomes visible in the viewport, then let's inspect the "Network" tab of the browser to see what happens:
+Let's add a directive to our component to hydrate it when it becomes visible in the viewport, then inspect the "Network" tab of the browser to see what happens:

 ```astro
 <Counter client:visible />